 There have been two competing theories why that should be the case but the notion appears to have gained support from research published in the journal Scientific Reports.

-Scientists from Brighton and Sussex Medical School tested the theories by exposing 17 people to sounds from natural and artificial environments while monitoring their brain and heart rate.
+Nonetheless, scientists from Brighton and Sussex Medical School tested the stress recovery theory by exposing 17 people to sounds from natural and artificial environments while monitoring their brain and heart rate.

 Stress recovery theory looked the better fit because parts of the brain responsible for fight or flight were being directly affected.
 However, the experiment would need to be repeated on a larger scale in a natural environment to be more confident of the results.